-Walking a llama is not something you do every day (unless you are us of course).
-Here are a few of the questions we are most frequently asked.
-If you have more, please don't hesitate to contact us.
+Walking a llama is not something you do every day.
+If you have any further questions please do not hesitate to ask!

 Are you a visitor centre?

 No. All our Llama treks are pre-booked experiences with at least 48 hours notice.
 If you are dining with us, please ask the team about seeing them or watching their feeding time – its quite an experience!
 Keep on eye out on our Facebook page for events during school holidays.

 What if the weather is bad on the day?

 If we have heavy, persistent rain, we postpone the trek.
 If we have drizzle or showers, we go as scheduled and can always find sheltered routes.
 The Surrey Hills has its own micro-climate so we have regularly picnicked in the sunshine watching downpours over the South Downs.

 We operate throughout the year, the different seasons bring new and beautiful sights and wildlife to enjoy.
 Please contact us at [email protected] to select your preferred date.

 Is there a minimum age?

 The minimum age is 8 years.
 We do accept babies in backpacks or papoose carriers.